 Art Projects related to the Weather

 Paper Snowflakes: Put out paper from the recycling bin, scissors, and instructions on how to make paper snowflakes.
 (Here’s illustrated directions, and here are more details.)
-I thought paper snowflakes might be new to the kids in my class, but were something that all adults would know how to do, having done them many times in their lives, and I was surprised to discover that many of the parents in my class had never made one before.
+I knew paper snowflakes might be new to the kids in my class, but I originally thought they were something that all adults would know how to do, having done them many times in their lives, and I was surprised to discover that many of the parents in my class had never made one before.

 Group Artwork – Weather Prints: We had a snowflake shaped sponge which we used with a pale blue metallic paint.
 I cut raindrop shapes out of a sponge, and we used those to print blue raindrops.
 We also had glitter to sprinkle on.
 My intention was to also offer puffy paint for clouds – puffy paint is a mixture of shaving cream and glue – and lightning bolts cut from aluminum foil.
 You could also offer a sun shaped stamp or sponge with yellow paint, and paint for rainbows.
 (We had painted rainbows the previous week, so we didn’t include that option.)
 You could use these for individual art projects at the easel, but we chose to cover a big table with paper, and let all the kids work on the same project together.